 Eliminate Driver Capacity Constraint Issues

-Whether drivers are falling ill, a region has been wracked by storms or any other situation that would cause capacity issues, intermodal eliminates these concerns while keeping costs low.
+Whether drivers are falling ill, storms have wracked a region, or any other situation that would cause capacity issues, intermodal eliminates these concerns while keeping costs low.

 Forward Storage Solutions

-Intermodal solves time constraints with solutions with forward storage solutions, allowing for strategic product storage that can be dispatched to customers throughout the region at a moment’s notice.
+Intermodal solves time constraints with forward storage solutions, allowing for strategic product storage to be dispatched to customers throughout the region at a moment’s notice.

 Reduce Your Overall Carbon Footprint

-Significant use of railways dramatically reduces the environmental impact of commercial transportation by a factor of four compared to over-the-road.
+Significant use of railways dramatically reduces fuel usage and the environmental impact of commercial transportation by a factor of four compared to over-the-road.
 With CLX Logistics, carbon emissions can be tracked and analyzed so you know how much you’re saving in fuel emissions and costs compared to OTR shipping.

-Now that you understand what intermodal is and how it works, start thinking about saving time and money for yourself and your clients.
-Talk to CLX Logistics today to get started.

-With a little information about the chemicals you’re shipping, quantities, and destinations, along with input on the parts of your existing process that cause the most pain, we can develop an intermodal solution that offers extreme dependability and savings that directly benefit your customers.
-Spend less time reacting to interruptions and dealing with problems and more time optimizing your supply chain to achieve consistent and exceptional results.
+With some information about the chemicals you’re shipping, quantities, and destinations, along with input on the parts of your existing process that cause the most pain, CLX Logistics will develop an intermodal solution offering extreme dependability and savings that directly benefit your customers.